During the pandemic, when patients cancel due to illness, be lenient and use Dentrix tools to track those appointments.

 I’m normally a proponent of having a strict cancellation policy in place in your office.
 I believe that while we should respect our patients’ time and take them back for appointments in a timely manner, our patients should respect our time as well by not cancelling at the last minute or arriving late for their appointments.

-However, during these challenging times, I feel we need to be more lenient with our cancellation policy when it comes to dealing with patients who are cancelling due to illness.
+However, during challenging times, I feel we need to be more lenient with our cancellation policy when it comes to dealing with patients who are cancelling due to illness.
 For example, if a patient has an appointment today, but they call and say they’re not feeling well, we shouldn’t penalize them for canceling.
-They’re helping to keep your staff and other patients safe by not potentially spreading the COVID-19 virus.
+They’re helping to keep your staff and other patients safe by not potentially spreading a virus.

 Usually, I recommend breaking appointments for last-minute cancellations.
 Breaking an appointment in Dentrix counts as a missed appointment, reflecting negatively on the patient.
 You can track the number of missed appointments in the patient’s Family File.

-However, if patients call to cancel their appointment because they aren’t feeling well, or are experiencing symptoms of COVID-19, rather than breaking their appointment, you should mark it as Wait/Will Call within the appointment.
+However, if patients call to cancel their appointment because they aren’t feeling well, or are experiencing symptoms of illnesses, rather than breaking their appointment, you should mark it as Wait/Will Call within the appointment.
 This will move the appointment to the Unscheduled List, which you can use to reschedule the appointment at a later time without it counting negatively as a missed appointment.

 Whether you are breaking an appointment or marking it as Wait/Will Call, I would recommend making a detailed note of the conversation with the patient in his or her Office Journal.
 This way the entire team will be able to read the note and know why the appointment was cancelled, and why it was marked as either broken or Wait/Will Call.